Go Ad-Free

 Will A Free Lunch Influence Your Doctor’s Choice of Medicine?

 Ask most physicians whether a free lunch from a drug company would affect their prescribing patterns and the chances are pretty good that they would say no. Some would be highly insulted by the very idea that such a trivial gift would influence medical judgment.
-But a new study published in JAMA Internal Medicine (June 20, 2016) suggests that doctors who get a free lunch from drug company representatives are more likely to prescribe the company’s pricey medications.
+But a study published in JAMA Internal Medicine (June 20, 2016) suggested that doctors who get a free lunch from drug company representatives are more likely to prescribe the company’s pricey medications.

 What the Data Show:

+Remember, it was published in JAMA Internal Medicine (June 20, 2016).
 The investigators reviewed data involving nearly 280,000 physicians during the last five months of 2013.
 The federal Open Payments Program requires drug companies to disclose payments and gifts to physicians.
 By the way, you can find out whether (and how much) your doctor is receiving gifts from industry at this OpenPaymentsData link.

 The analysis covered Medicare prescriptions in four drug classes: statins, beta blocker heart medicines, ACE and ARB blood pressure pills and SSRI-type antidepressants.
 The authors found that: